Gensh/lilliput/README.md

 It's been discussed heavily that the new Infernals are... less than stellar.
 I've said on a few occasions that it's difficult to repair Infernals because they're really quite broad.
 Without the overarching conceit of the Reclamation (even as vaporware), they're pushed in possibly too many directions.
 And Malfeas, like Autochthonia, is a setting which has basically nothing in common with the standard Exalted play experience.

-Alchemcicals likewise needed drastic surgery to be properly attached to Creation as a splat, but all that was really needed was to recontextualize their patriotism into the communal affections of the Autobots.
+Alchemicals likewise needed drastic surgery to be properly attached to Creation as a splat, but all that was really needed was to recontextualize their patriotism into the communal affections of the Autobots.
 Vanilla "Roboviet" Alchemicals aren't displaced by this change either.
 Infernals aren't as easily separated, even if the Yozis human forms are put way in the back.
 The current direction for Infernals also basically rules out most of the previous character concepts.

 ## Setting design goals